IBM-Cloud/terraform-provider-ibm/website/docs/r/container_worker_pool.html.markdown

   - `key` - (Required, String) Key for taint.
   - `value` - (Required, String) Value for taint.
   - `effect` - (Required, String) Effect for taint.
 Accepted values are `NoSchedule`, `PreferNoSchedule`, and `NoExecute`.
+- `import_on_create` - (Optional, Bool) Import an existing WorkerPool from the cluster, instead of creating a new.
+- `orphan_on_delete` - (Optional, Bool) Orphan the Worker Pool resource, instead of deleting it.
+The argument allows the user to remove the worker pool from the state, without deleting the actual cloud resource.
+The worker pool can be re-imported into the state using the `import_on_create` argument.

 **Deprecated reference**